 Scheduling Your Trip

 A Reservationist will assist you to book your trip with Marion Transit as early as two weeks in advance, but no later than 72 hours in advance.
+Qualified ADA riders may request next service until 5 pm the day before.
 Ongoing trips such as dialysis or therapy may be set up on a permanent schedule.

 Trips may be reserved by calling: (352) 620-3071 from 8:00AM - 5:00PM Monday – Friday.

 Many Marion Transit clients have no means of getting to the grocery store.
 On selected days trips arranged to various shopping locations so that clients can purchase essentials.
 Reservations can provide you with details and restrictions.
 Riders are limited to 3 grocery bags due to space limits.

 FARE: $2.00 for one-way trips.
 Exact Cash or Marion Transit Pass will be accepted for fare payment.
 Fare must be paid upon boarding the vehicle.
 Drivers CANNOT make change.